 Given the fact that hotels do not care about your personal security, it is in your interest to protect yourself from hackers and third-party monitoring.

 Be advised that unprotected WiFi hotspots may pose a great danger to you as a traveler.
 They are the best place for hackers to steal people’s data.

-Avoid using online banking and other financial services while being on hotel WIFI.
+Avoid using online banking and other financial services on a hotel WiFi connection.
 Do not log into accounts that may leak valuable data when hacked.

 - Make sure a WiFi hotspot isn’t fake

-Often, hackers set up fake WiFi hotspots to trick their users into thinking they are legitimate.
-So, if your device detects two hotspots with similar names, do not connect to any of them and better ask your hotel’s staff which is the real one.
+Often, hackers set up fake WiFi hotspots (also called evil twin networks) to trick their users into thinking they are legitimate.
+So, if your device detects two hotspots with similar names, do not connect to any of them and better ask your hotel’s staff which hotspot is the real one.